sobjornstad/dreamdir/README.md

 Dreamdir follows the *Unix philosophy*:

 * All dreams are stored in plain text formatted in a consistent way.
 The format is human-readable and is normally read and written directly.
 * Dreamdir is first and foremost a format, not an application.
-Simple code designed to do one thing well is provided to make working with this format easier.
+Simple code designed to do one thing well is provided to make working with the format easier.
 * In addition to the provided code, standard Unix text-processing tools and simple scripts can easily manipulate dreams stored in a Dreamdir.

 Features: